Since 2002, passengers have paid TSA Aviation Security Checkpoint Fund whenever they pay for their airline tickets. Is it a tax or a user fee?

 “Consequently, the safety of airline passengers and aircraft could be jeopardized,” they said.

-TSA may use alternative measures to screen checked baggage in lieu of an EDS machine, which is responsible for screening checked baggage.
-Alternative measures are slow, thus leading to hundreds of bags not making a flight or the airline holding the flight, leading to a lengthy delay.
-These delays, unseen by the public, have created problems for airlines that are forced to pay fines and reunite the misplaced baggage with travelers.
+TSA may use alternative measures to screen checked baggage in lieu of an EDS machine, which is responsible for that screening.
+Alternative measures are slow, resulting in hundreds of bags not making a flight or the airline holding the flight, causing lengthy delays.
+These delays, unseen by the public, have created problems for airlines, which are forced to pay fines and reunite misplaced baggage with travelers.

-Most of these EDS failures are unseen by the consumer and unreported by the media.
+Most of these EDS failures go unseen by consumers and unreported by the media.
 All the consumer knows is that the airline failed to deliver their bag.

 Passenger wait times stretched up to two hours in past breakdowns of explosive detection systems.

-In larger airports, when TSA machines fail, wait lines can be in excess of three hours.
+In larger airports, when TSA machines fail, wait times can exceed 3 hours.
 For example, Dallas Love Field Airport experienced failed EDS machines, leading to passengers waiting in long lines to check their baggage — and sometimes missing their flights.

-In 2016, at Phoenix Sky Harbor International Airport, TSA’s EDS machines had a computer glitch, causing a continuous reboot cycle.
+In 2016, at Phoenix Sky Harbor International Airport, TSA’s EDS machines experienced a computer glitch that caused a continuous reboot cycle.
 These machines were unable to scan baggage, leading to over 3,000 bags missing their flights.

 Many of TSA’s EDS machines were installed shortly after September 11, 2001.
 They are over 20 years old and well past their useful lifespan.
 Failures of these machines are not new occurrences and are growing over time.